bfeitknecht/vault/vault/sem2/DDCA/UE/bf/DDCA-u08a-lab.md

 >This counter keeps track of the position in the loop of snake patterns.

 >[!info] `clock_div.v`
-This counter is responsible for slowing down the clock.
+This counter is responsible for slowing down the frequency of the processor.
 It is incremented on every tick of the hardware clock and every x ticks, it sends a *divided* clock output.

 >[!info] `DispCount`, `top.v`
->This counter determines, which seven segment display to turn on (send logical 0).
+>This counter determines, which seven segment display to turn on (send logical 0), based on the current pattern.